Welcome to my blog

 Forrester Research and IBM Studies Show Macs Are Cheaper than PCs

-It’s taken as gospel that Macs are more expensive than PCs.
+It's taken as gospel that Macs are more expensive than PCs.
 A quick look at the Dell Web site reveals laptops for as low as $300.
-Sure, we can say that the configurations aren’t comparable, that macOS is better than Windows, or that Apple’s hardware quality is superior.
-Still, our friendly local bean counters have trouble getting past those low upfront prices.
-However, unless you’re Rancho Gordo, the goal isn’t to count beans, it’s to get work done, and that’s a different scenario.
-Let’s look at a few ways that...
+Sure, we can say that the configurations aren't comparable, that macOS is better than Windows, or that Apple's hardware quality is superior.
+Still, our friendly local bean counters have trouble getting past those low upfront prices, and it's not uncommon to see them pushing for PC alternatives in budget meetings.

 How To Copy Paste and Manage Screenshots on MacOS